AnthonyRyuki/GP1-nand-iso-extract/README.md

 # Note
-This is a fork of FIX94's triforce-nand-iso-extract that extracts an ISO out of the Japanese Mario Kart Arcade GP 1 MAME files.
+This is a fork of FIX94's triforce-nand-iso-extract that extracts an ISO out of MAME's Triforce NAND files.

 # Usage
 Grab the [TriNandIsoExtractGP1.exe](bin/TriNandIsoExtractGP1.exe?raw=true) and place it into a new folder.